-[Comment to Article 4.2.1: Available sources of Raw Information and/or Anti-Doping Intelligence include, but are not limited to, Athletes and Athlete Support Personnel and members of the public (e.g., by means of a confidential reporting platform like the WADA Speak Up platform), Sample Collection Personnel (whether via mission reports, incident reports, or otherwise), whereabouts data, laboratories, pharmaceutical companies, other Anti-Doping Organizations, WADA, National Federations, law enforcement, other regulatory and disciplinary bodies, and the media (in all its forms).]
+[Comment to Article 4.2.1: Available sources of Raw Information and/or Anti-Doping Intelligence include, but are not limited to, Athletes and Athlete Support Personnel and members of the public (e.g., by means of a confidential reporting platform like the WADA Speak Up platform), Sample Collection Personnel (whether via mission reports, incident reports, or otherwise), Doping Control Forms (including declarations made by Athletes), whereabouts data, laboratories, pharmaceutical companies, other Anti-Doping Organizations, WADA, National Federations, law enforcement, other regulatory and disciplinary bodies, and the media (in all its forms).]

-4.2.2 Anti-Doping Organizations shall share Anti-Doping Intelligence with other Anti-Doping Organizations where such disclosure is necessary to allow the Anti-Doping Organization receiving the intelligence to fulfill its obligations under the Code and/or the International Standards.
-Where an Anti-Doping Organization shares Anti-Doping Intelligence with another Anti-Doping Organization it shall do so in accordance with the International Standard for Data Protection.
-Anti-Doping Organizations shall share Anti-Doping Intelligence with other relevant authorities (e.g. law enforcement) on a need-to-know basis where appropriate and in accordance with the International Standard for Data Protection and applicable law.
+4.2.2 Anti-Doping Organizations shall share Anti-Doping Intelligence with other Anti-Doping Organizations in a secure manner (e.g., encryption) where such disclosure allows the Anti-Doping Organization receiving the intelligence to fulfill its obligations under the Code and/or the International Standards.
+Where an Anti-Doping Organization shares Anti-Doping Intelligence with another Anti-Doping Organization it shall do so in accordance with the International Standard for Data Protection and any relevant national data protection legislation.
+Anti-Doping Organizations shall share Anti-Doping Intelligence with other relevant authorities (e.g., law enforcement) on a need-to-know basis where appropriate and in accordance with the International Standard for Data Protection and applicable law.
 The sharing of Anti-Doping Intelligence may be delayed in exceptional and justified circumstances.

 [Comment to Article 4.2.2: Anti-Doping Intelligence should be shared with the relevant Anti-Doping Organization or other relevant authority as quickly as possible, and in as much detail as possible to maximize the value and benefit of that intelligence to the receiving Anti-Doping Organization or other relevant authority.
-However, Anti-Doping Organizations may delay their disclosure of Anti-Doping Intelligence where there is a legitimate reason to delay such disclosure (e.g., the immediate disclosure may compromise or adversely impact an ongoing investigation or Results Management process).
+However, Anti-Doping Organizations may delay their disclosure of Anti-Doping Intelligence where there is a legitimate reason to delay such disclosure (e.g., the immediate disclosure may compromise or adversely impact an ongoing investigation, intelligence operation or Results Management process).